-NIBE has its registered offices in Markaryd, Sweden, and the company's shares have been listed on the NASDAQ OMX Stockholm Exchange since 1997.
+NIBE has its registered office in Markaryd, Sweden, and the company's shares have been listed on Nasdaq Stockholm since 1997.

-NIBE shares have also had a secondary listing on the SIX Swiss Exchange since August 2011.
-21.1160n 31 December 2014 NIBE had 21,116 registered shareholders, excluding previous owners of the Schulthess Group AG who have become shareholders in NIBE.
+NIBE class B shares have also had a secondary listing on the SIX Swiss Exchange since August 2011.
+On 30 December 2016, NIBE had 34,486 registered shareholders, excluding previous shareholders in Schulthess Group AG who have become shareholders in NIBE.
 As the Swiss authorities do not report any details relating to individual shareholders in Switzerland to NIBE, it is not possible to determine the total number of shareholders.

-The ten largest shareholders comprise the constellation of 'current and former board members and senior executives' with a total of 24% of the capital and 48% of voting rights, followed by Melker Schörling who holds 11% of the capital and 20% of the voting rights, and eight institutional investors with a total of 20% of capital and 10% of voting rights, one of whom represents the previous shareholders of the Schulthess Group AG.
-Together these ten constellations of investors hold a total of 55% of the capital in the company and 78% of the votes.
+The ten largest shareholders comprise the constellation of 'current and former board members and senior executives' with a total of 22% of the capital and 47% of the voting rights, followed by Melker Schörling, who holds 11% of the capital and 20% of the voting rights, and seven institutional investors with a total of 20% of the capital and 10% of the voting rights, one of whom represents previous shareholders in Schulthess Group AG.
+Together these ten constellations of investors hold a total of 53% of the capital in the company and 77% of the votes.